vthinsel/GT7Proxy/README.md

 Without all great [GTPlanet](https://www.gtplanet.net/forum/threads/gt7-is-compatible-with-motion-rig.410728/) contributors this wouldn't have been possible.
 Kudos to all the guys there !

+Especially for the quaternion part, as Polyphony Digital provides telemetry data based on quaternion model.
+Quaternion extends complex numbers as per wikipedia https://en.wikipedia.org/wiki/Quaternion.
+Extending complexity is far beyond my brain capacity :D
+Without assistance from Skinny McLean, tarnheld, nokazito and magicfr my motion rig would be silent.
+Without poumpoum starting the thread and Nenkai starting reverse-engineering, there would be no telemetry at all.
+Without all other contributors, we would still be wondering how to interpret and use telemetry in a efficient and fun way.
+Once again, thanks to all of you !

 Keep in mind that this is an undocumented API from Grand Turismo Series, the game developer might patch the game and close the door in the future.

 Enjoy!